Working in place

 Our work in the Northern Territory

 We commenced our engagement in the Northern Territory in 2007 and now have offices in Darwin, Katherine and Alice Springs.
-Our work began when we were invited to collaborate with the Eastern and Central Arrente people to establish a sustainable governance process for people residing in the remote community of Ltyente Apurte (Santa Teresa).
+Our work began when we were invited to collaborate with the Eastern and Central Arrernte people to establish a sustainable governance process for people residing in the remote community of Ltyente Apurte (Santa Teresa).

 This led to people from other remote communities approaching our organisation seeking assistance, including the Harts Range and Kintore communities in the Northern Territory and the Bourke Aboriginal Community in New South Wales.
 In addition to communities seeking assistance, Jesuit Social Services was also approached by Aboriginal controlled community organisations.